Job killers or job savers? The truth about automation, AI, and robotics – From the assembly line to the “thinking line”? – Image: Xpert.Digital

 Ethical and legal aspects

-Acceptance and trust of employees
+Acceptance and trust of the employees

 3. Voices from industry and research